EngagingNetworks/page-builder-code-blocks/show-MP-name-on-data-capture.md

 3) Add a Code Block to the page

-4) Include code like this in the MP name copy block (NOTE: Replace xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx with your public token):
+4) Include code like this in the MP name copy block (NOTE: Replace 'your-token' with your public token):

 ``` html
 <span id="userPostcode" style="display:none;">{user_data~Postcode}</span>